Affine representations of fractional processes with applications in mathematical finance: Introduction

+Our contribution is two-fold.
+First, we introduce the idea of studying fractional processes from an affine point of view.
+Specifically, we show that the collection of OU processes is an affine process on a state space of $L^1$ or $L^2$ functions.
+The case $H>1/2$ required a new integral representation of the function $(t-s)^{H-1/2}$ (see \autoref{rem:fbm:lit}).
+Second, we formulate several financial models with fractional features in the language of affine processes.
+Specifically, we construct a fractional short rate model where, in contrast to \cite{ohashi2009ftsm} and \cite{biagini2013ftsm}, discounted zero-coupon bond prices are martingales.
+We also build a fractional version of the stochastic volatility model by Stein and Stein \cite{stein1991}.

+Our result is relevant in mathematical finance and probability for the following reasons.
+First, affine representations of fractional processes provide a natural way of generalizing well-known affine models from semimartingale to fractional settings.
+This can be useful to model quantities which are not restricted by no-arbitrage theory to be semimartingales (e.g.\@ volatilities of stock prices \cite{gatheral2014vola}).
+In the present Gaussian setting the full power of the affine machinery admittedly does not come into play because conditional expectations can also be calculated directly from integral representations.
+This is, however, not the case for non-Gaussian fractional processes as in \cite{jaber2017affine}.

 Second, there is recently a high interest in non-affine fractional volatility models such as the fractional Bergomi and SABR models \cite{mendes2008data,gatheral2014vola}.
 It is a major challenge to derive short-time, large-time, and wing asymptotics for these models, as well as to develop numerical schemes for pricing and calibration.
-Hopefully, the Markovian point of view and the affine structure will be helpful for achieving these goals.
+Hopefully, the Markovian point of view will be helpful for achieving these goals.

 Third, the Markovian structure is useful for characterizing the behavior of fractional Brownian motion after a stopping time.
-This is crucial for characterizing arbitrage opportunities in models with fractional price processes (c.f. the stickiness property in \cite{guasoni2006no,czichowsky2015portfolio} and the notion of arbitrage times in \cite{peyre2015no}).
+Such characterizations are crucial to understand arbitrage opportunities in models with fractional price processes (c.f.\@ the stickiness property in \cite{guasoni2006no,czichowsky2017portfolio} and the notion of arbitrage times in \cite{peyre2015no}).
+Moreover, the Markov property brings about a well-defined notion of the states of the model, which makes it possible to talk about calibration in a meaningful way.

+Presumably some of our results can be generalized to a non-Gaussian setting by replacing the Brownian noise by a L\'evy process.
+This would lead to a representation of fractional L\'evy processes \cite{marquardt2006fractional, engelke2013unifying, kluppelberg2015generalized} as superpositions of L\'evy-driven Ornstein--Uhlenbeck processes.
+It would also be interesting to derive similar representations for affine Volterra processes as in \cite{jaber2017affine}, where the affine structure is more important than in our Gaussian setting.